 The City may use monies in the in the CBSA to help meet the City Funding Requirements in lieu of additional City contributions; however, the use of the CBSA shall be limited to an amount equivalent to 3.25% of Valuation Payroll thereafter until the unfunded liability is fully amortized, plus an amount equivalent to the amortization of any net actuarial loss per year.
-The Board shall submit an annual report to City Council and the Council Auditors on the beginning balance, additions, deductions, and ending balance of the CBSA.
+The Board shall submit an annual report to City Council and the Council Auditors on

+Revised Exhibit 1 Rev Agmt June 9, 2015 - Floor Page 14 of 37 the beginning balance, additions, deductions, and ending balance of the CBSA.
 This shall be submitted as part of the Board's annual financial statements.
+As of the Effective Date, the CBSA shall also be used as described in section III.
+D. below.